tfry-git/almost.serious.synth/README.md

    do not want to stretch your luck, simply remove some of the wave-tables, or use a lower sampling resolution for the tables to import (for both, just edit wavetables.h).
-- Uses a 4x4 keypad matrix to select one of the settings (bottom right button to exit to "menu"), pin connections defined in matrix.h .
+- Uses a 4x4 keypad matrix to select one of the settings (bottom right button to exit to "menu"), pin connections defined in matrix.h (default is PA4-7 for the rows, PB0, PB1, PB10, PB11 for the cols).
-- Uses a single potentiometer (or joystick) to adjust the current setting up / down. _Alternatively_, you can also use a rotary encoder, by adjusting just a few defines in userinput.h.
+- Uses a single potentiometer (or joystick) to adjust the current setting up / down (wiper connected to PA0).
+  - _Alternatively_, you can also use a rotary encoder, by adjusting just a few defines in userinput.h.
   - You could replace also this with simple +/- buttons - all you will have to do is provide appropriate versions of setup_updown() and read_updown()
   (trivial for buttons).
 - Uses a 128*64 pixel SSD1306 display with I2C interface, on the default I2C pins (PB6, PB7).
 To use a different display,